neptune-mutual-blue/protocol/docs/Governance.md

 **Governance**

-The governance contract allows any NPM tokenholder stake a given number of NPM tokens to submit a report.
+The governance contract allows any NPM tokenholder stake a specific minimum number of NPM tokens to submit a report.
- The reporting process begins after an incident report is submitted and usually lasts for 7-days or higher.
+ The reporting process begins after an incident report is submitted and usually lasts for 7-days or higher based on a cover's configuration.
  It also allows follow-on reporters to submit their stakes to support the first reporter or add stakes to dispute the original report.